langchain4j/langchain4j/docs/docs/integrations/language-models/google-ai-gemini.md

 ## GoogleAiGeminiStreamingChatModel

-No streaming chat model available yet.
+No streaming chat model is available yet.
-Please open a feature request if you're interested in a streaming model or if you want to contribute to implement it.
+Please open a feature request if you're interested in a streaming model or if you want to contribute to implementing it.

 ## Tools